|

 out of their jobs.

-In the UK, you can smoke cigarettes till your
+You can smoke cigarettes till your

 up fatally poisoning yourself.
 You can eat and drink all the free-radical